grantcolley/diptype/README.md

             activityHelper.SetValue(activity, "Created", created);
             activityHelper.SetValue(activity, "ActivityType", ActivityTypeEnum.Public);

+> **_WARNING:_**
+> Initialising a sub state directly, without first initialising its parent
+> will result in the parent’s status being updated to Initialised without
+> running its **CanInitialise** predicate or its **OnEntry** and **OnStatusChanged** actions.
+> Consider setting the sub state to initialise with parent and then initialise
+> the parent instead.
+This way all initialisation predicates and actions will
-            // The type helper can get property values from the object. var id = activityHelper.GetValue(activity, "Id");
+> be run for both the parent and the child.            // The type helper can get property values from the object.
+            var id = activityHelper.GetValue(activity, "Id");
             var name = activityHelper.GetValue(activity, "Name");
             var level = activityHelper.GetValue(activity, "Level");